 The emotional strain of a divorce is never limited to the former spouses involved.
 Divorce creates a confusing and distressing time for children as well.
 With the frequency of divorce today, more children grow up juggling households.
 They have to find balance between two literal and metaphorical houses.
 Your child may not currently understand the deeper emotional rifts that have led to the divorce, but they will always ultimately feel the absence of a once stronger family bond.
 If you and your former spouse have decided to continue co-parenting, here are a few tips to ease the transition for your child:

-1. Above all, do not confide in your child about damaging circumstances of divorce and do not demean your former spouse in their presence.
-Find a good therapist of a few trusted friends to confide in.
+- Above all, do not confide in your child about damaging circumstances of divorce and do not demean your former spouse in their presence.
+Find a good therapist to confide in.
 The maintenance of a healthy relationship with both parents is vital to your child’s emotional well-being.

 Originally posted Monday, July 22, 2013 4:12 PM.